magnus-patrick/solvedcodewarproblems/README.md

 # solvedcodewarproblems

-These are the problems that I successfully solved (without AI writing everything of course!).
+These are the problems that I successfully solved on the website CodeWars.